jksk/NLCoreData/README.md

 You access convenience methods for insertion, deletion, counting and fetching through class and instance methods on your NSManagedObject subclasses.

-You no longer access objects by typing an NSString with an entity name, instead you use the entity class.
+You no longer access objects by typing an NSString with an entity name, instead you use the entity class or the class method +entityName.
-Instead of @"Person", use [Person class].
+Instead of @"Person", use [Person class] or [Person entityName].
 This provides a compile-time typo check.

 ## NLCoreData is not for you if